AmirMotefaker/Uber-Data-Analysis/README.md

 ### lubridate
 >Our dataset involves various time frames.
 In order to understand our data in separate time categories, we will make use of the lubridate package.

+### dplyr
+>This package is the lingua franca of data manipulation in R.